wp-plugins/connections/readme.txt

 * OTHER: Update the categories page style to match the WordPress categories page styles for better integration.
 * OTHER: Update the role page style to use the post metabox style for better integration.
 * OTHER: All processes are now handled by a pocess method rather than hooking into the current page for better role capability support.
+* OTHER: Remove the Donate link from the meta links on the Plugins page.
+* OTHER: Added a entry meta table for future support for custom entry details.
+* OTHER: Tweaked the header of the Manage / Copy / Edit screen.
+* OTHER: Added a cache folder during activation for TimThumb.
+* OTHER: Removed 'Select' from the address type select to force user selection.
+* OTHER: Set the 'Member' template as a 'family' template type.
+* OTHER: Set the 'Single Entry Card' template as a 'individual' template type.
+* OTHER: Greatly improved support for using the shortcode multiple times on the same page.
+* OTHER: Improved the pagination support on the Manage page.
+The limit is now user adjustable.
+* OTHER: Completely revamped the db structure.
+Using the original table columns for addresses, ect., for an object to keep db queries to a minimum.
+* OTHER: Added support for WP 3.3.
+* OTHER: Use wp_editor when user is running WP 3.3+.
+* OTHER: Moved the filters to be part of the entry retrieve query.
+Made possible by the new db structure.
+* OTHER: Moved the order by option to be part of the entry retrieve query.
+Made possible by the new db structure.
+* OTHER: Upgrade the class.php.upload class to .31
+* OTHER: Added debug logging and display for image uploads.
+* OTHER: Reworked just about every method in the cnOutput() class to remove all inline styles.
+* OTHER: All styles have been moved to an external CSS file.
+* OTHER: Completely restructured the [connections] shortcode logic.
+* OTHER: The output of the IM networks now conform to the hCard spec.

 = 0.7.1.6 06/15/2011 =
 * Fixes security vulnerability.